wayofdev/ansible-role-dotfiles/README.md

 <br>

-# Ansible Role: Chezmoi for MacOS
+# Ansible Role: Chezmoi for macOS

-Role is used to automate installation and setup of [chezmoi](https://thekelleys.org.uk/dnsmasq/doc.html) on MacOS, Ubuntu and Debian systems.
+Role is used to automate installation and setup of [chezmoi](https://thekelleys.org.uk/dnsmasq/doc.html) on macOS, Ubuntu and Debian systems.

 If you **like/use** this role, please consider **starring** it.
 Thanks!